-The first fMRI slice was translated over 64 logarithmically increasing distances (1 $\mu$ m to 3mm) and the displacement was estimated for each simulated movement by comparing the moved image and the first or reference image.
-These estimates were computed with least squares according to eqn(6) and the appropriate AIR algorithm.
-Moved images were constructed by adding uncorrelated Gaussian noise (at 5% of the image mean), to emulate the effects of thermal noise in the fMRI scans, and translating using bilinear interpolation.
+The first fMRI slice was translated over 64 logarithmically increasing distances (1 μm to 3 mm) and the displacement was estimated for each simulated movement by comparing the moved image and the first or reference image.
+These estimates were computed with least squares according to Equation (6) and the appropriate AIR algorithm.
+Moved images were constructed by adding uncorrelated Gaussian noise (at 5% of the image mean), to emulate the effects of thermal noise in the fMRI scans, and translating with bilinear interpolation.
 Clearly this is not the same as actually moving the real object but is a reasonable approximation for small movements.
 The data were saved as 8 bit.
-This reduction to 8 bit precision introduces nonlinear noise due to round off errors and to some extent simulates digitizing noise during acquisition.
+This reduction to 8-bit precision introduces nonlinear noise due to round-off errors and to some extent simulates digitizing noise during acquisition.
 The actual and estimated translations were compared graphically.

 Figure 1 presents the results of this analysis.
 These results highlight two points.
-First both the AIR and the least squares estimates are generally very good.
-This sort of analysis helps establish the construct validity of both techniques in terms of the other.
-Secondly at very large and small displacements there is a dissociation in the performance of the two techniques.
-AIR is better than the least squares approach when the spatial misalignment approaches the resolution of the images (~ 2.5mm).
-The upper line (in Figure 1 left) represents the actual movement and the AIR estimates.
+First, both the AIR and the least squares estimates are generally very good.
+This sort of analysis helps to establish the construct validity of both techniques in terms of the other.
+Second, at very large and small displacements, there is a dissociation in the performance of the two techniques.
+AIR is better than the least squares approach when the spatial misalignment approaches the resolution of the images ( $\sim 2.5$ mm).
+The upper line (in Fig. 1, left) represents the actual movement and the AIR estimates.
 The lower line corresponds to the least squares estimates.
-This divergence at large translations is due to a failure of the first order approximation of the Taylor series implicit in eqn(3); more simply if the displacements are bigger than the image's smoothness then the linearisation in the least squares approach becomes suspect.
-In practice this is not a problem because (i) the images can be smoothed or (ii) the least squares analysis can be applied recursively (see below).
-Conversely the least squares analysis is better for small displacements.
+This divergence at large translations is due to a failure of the first order approximation of the Taylor series implicit in Equation (3); more simply, if the displacements are bigger than the image's smoothness then the linearisation in the least squares approach becomes suspect.
+In practice this is not a problem because 1) the images can be smoothed, or 2) the least squares analysis can be applied recursively (see below).
+Conversely, the least squares analysis is better for small displacements.
 Figure 1 (right) shows the same data but on a semilog scale.
 The AIR algorithm starts to fail noticeably at about 100 μm whereas the least squares analysis remains reasonably robust until about 10 μm.

-The differences between the least squares and AIR estimates should not be over interpreted in the sense that there are many differences in the two algorithms that were not controlled for.
-In general results obtained from the two analyzes are consistent.
-It should be noted however that the least squares analysis is about an order of magnitude faster that the AIR.
+The differences between the least squares and AIR estimates should not be overinterpreted in the sense that many differences were not controlled for in the two algorithms.
+In general, results obtained from the two analyzes are consistent.
+It should be noted, however, that the least squares analysis is about an order of magnitude faster than the AIR.
 This is because the AIR approach is iterative.